 How do you ensure patient care quality when it comes to nurse telehealth triage?
 Whether you use an outsourced nurse triage service or you want to license software and use your own team, follow this checklist when addressing each and every patient caller.
 Not only do these important items minimize liability with remote care, but they also ensure a high quality of care for patients and a decrease in overall healthcare costs.
 We’ve seen firsthand how successful these items have been in our own nurse triage call center, which is why we want to share them with you to improve your own patient health outcomes.

-Download our Nurse Triage Checklist
+Download our Medical Call Center Checklist

 1. Develop Detailed Nurse Triage Training

 To be effective at telehealth triage, nurses must remain focused on each patient’s needs, obtain the appropriate information about their symptoms, know how to handle difficult calls, and document all information thoroughly.
 At TriageLogic, we use a 10-step approach to training nurses, which can be found in our learning center course: “Critical Steps to a Triage Call.”
 You can also read a related article on training triage nurses here.

 Broadly speaking, when it comes to triaging patients over the phone, nurses must remember to smile, demonstrate empathy, and remain calm and confident while they are addressing patient questions and concerns.
 They must also utilize three types of listening — active, reflective, and empathetic — in order to fully understand each patient’s symptoms and guide them to the appropriate care.

 Along with the potential for angry or distressed callers, triage nurses must also know how to handle patients whose symptoms warrant emergency services.

 Training tips in each of these areas are included in our nurse triage learning center, available here.